 And let us consider how we may spur one another on toward love and good deeds, not giving up meeting together, as some are in the habit of doing, but encouraging one another—and all the more as you see the Day approaching.
 Hebrews 10:24-25

-This doesn’t need to be only for the anniversary of the church’s founding but might also be the anniversary of a ministers’ beginning: lead pastor, assistant, worship leader, youth minister, choir director; Sunday school teachers.
+Celebrations shouldn’t only be for the anniversary of a church’s founding, but also for the anniversary of a ministers’ beginning: lead pastor, assistant, worship leader, youth minister, choir director; Sunday school teachers.

-Celebrate them by acknowledging their years of service and contribution to the body.
+Celebrate them by acknowledging their years of service and contribution to the church.

-The anniversaries of spiritual rebirths within the church: newer Christians, old christians, baptisms; the anniversary of a particularly wonderful service offered to the community: meals for elderly, day care, Foster youth, camps, after school care, library, counseling; how long have they been going and who should be recognized.
+There are also anniversaries of spiritual rebirths within the church.
+Newer Christians, old christians, baptisms; the anniversary of a particularly wonderful service offered to the community.
+Meals for elderly, day care, foster youth, camps, after school care, library, counseling – recognize their anniversaries as well.

 Find opportunities to spur one another toward love and good deeds!